 BOOK A SUNSET CRUISE

-A sunset cruise is an absolute must during your visit, and because it’s one of the most popular things to do in Split Croatia, I highly recommend booking online in advance to save your spot!
+A sunset cruise is one of the absolutely must-do Split activities during your visit, and because it’s one of the top things to do in Split Croatia, I highly recommend booking online in advance to save your spot!

-Set off from Split harbor on a beautiful yacht in the early evening, see the city from a different perspective, and simply sit back, relax, and enjoy the serenity as your cruise along the coastline.
+Set off from Split Harbor on a beautiful yacht in the early evening, see the city from a different perspective, and sit back, relax, and enjoy the serenity as you cruise along the coastline.